tinkerhubcet/Projects/README.md

 # Projects
-A repo to handle all completed and currently working projects
+A repo to handle all completed projects